danielfonner/SaveOurStages-nonprofit_data2/README.md

 Of the 14,597 nonprofit performing arts organizations identified in this analysis, 13,614 had fewer than 50 employees.
 Of the 11,865 museum-related organizations, 11,152 had fewer than 50 employees.

 If only those organizations with fewer than 50 employees were to receive funding that could not exceed 45% of Earned revenue with a $10M cap per organization,
-- Performing arts organizations that would cost $780M to fund (organizations receiving on average $57k, median $15k)
+- For performing arts organizations, that would cost $780M to fund (organizations receiving on average $57k, median $15k)
-- For museum-related organizatons that would cost $381M to fund (organizations receiving on average $34k, median $500)
+- For museum-related organizatons, that would cost $381M to fund (organizations receiving on average $34k, median $500)

 ## Final Notes ##